tock/tock/doc/reference/trd-appid.md

 implementer of `Compress`.
 Doing so more cleanly decouples modules through APIs and does not leak internal state.

+`ShortID` values MUST be locally unique among running processes.
 The mapping between global application identifiers and `ShortID` values MUST be deterministic.
-For a given verifier policy, `ShortID`s must also be globally unique identifiers.
+For a given verifier policy, `ShortID`s also must also be globally unique identifiers.

-`ShortID`s MUST be locally unique among running processes.
-If the `Compress` implementation assigns a `ShortID` to a process that matches the `ShortID` of a running process, the Tock kernel MUST NOT load or run the new process until the existing one terminates.

 `ShortID`s MAY persist across boots and restarts of a process binary.
 If `ShortID` is derived from a global application identifier,